SystemFw/blog/content/staging/oop-data-oriented.md

   functional programming, game development, formal methods, futuristic HCI, etc.
   Be curious.

-- Many bad ideas just make sense at first.
-Many good ideas sound like utter nonsense at first.
+- At a first glance, many bad ideas make perfect sense, and many good ideas sound like utter nonsense.
 Don't take everything at face value, but don't close your mind too early either.

 - Unfortunately, cool ideas are often presented as universal truths that ought to apply to every field of software engineering.
 Instead,